PangkajRoy/role_permissions/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-##Laravel Version
+## Laravel Version
-Using this application used laravel version 11.
+Using this application laravel version 11.

 ## Learning Laravel